ZilvinasAbr/next-typesafe/packages/next-typesafe/README.md

 > ⚠️ **Early Beta Warning**: This package is in early beta.
 APIs may change frequently and breaking changes may occur in minor versions.
 Use with caution in production environments.

-**Bring full type-safety to Next.js App Router pages with automatic type generation and runtime validation.**
+**Bring full type-safety to Next.js App Router pages with runtime validation and automatic route type inference.**

-`next-typesafe` provides a type-safe wrapper for Next.js pages that validates route parameters and search parameters at runtime using Zod schemas, while automatically generating TypeScript interfaces for your routes.
+`next-typesafe` provides a type-safe wrapper for Next.js pages that validates route parameters and search parameters at runtime using Zod schemas, while leveraging Next.js's built-in route type generation for complete type safety.

 ## ✨ Features

 - 🎯 **Full Type Safety** - Get complete TypeScript support for route and search parameters
 - 🔍 **Runtime Validation** - Validate parameters using Zod schemas with detailed error handling
-- 🤖 **Automatic Type Generation** - CLI tool generates TypeScript interfaces for all your routes
-- 🚀 **Zero Config** - Works out of the box with Next.js App Router
+- 🚀 **Zero Config** - Works out of the box with Next.js App Router and generated types
 - 🔄 **Promise-based** - Compatible with Next.js 15+ async components
 - 📝 **IntelliSense** - Full autocomplete and type checking in your IDE
+- 🛡️ **Route Constraint** - Only allows valid routes defined in your Next.js app

 ## 🚀 Quick Start